hissak/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Users will be shown a list of all shortened URLs they have created, and are able to edit the destination that a shortened URL redirects to.
+Users are also able to delete any URLs they have created.

 ## Final Product